 The Aspa award will be equal to the difference between the maximum amount and the single person's or couple's income.

 An individual can apply for a survivor's retirement pension if his/her spouse or ex-spouse has died (or have been reported missing for more than a year) and was either drawing or would have been eligible for a salaried worker's retirement pension from the agricultural scheme.

 De facto or civil union (“PACS”) partners are not entitled to a survivor's retirement pension.

 To be eligible for a survivor's retirement pension, the applicant must meet the following requirements:

-For entitlement to a widow(er)’s allowance, the deceased spouse must have been drawing:
+The deceased spouse must have been drawing:

 The surviving spouse must meet the following requirements:

 The widow(er)'s allowance comes to 632.17 € per month as from January 1st, 2022.
 It can be paid at a reduced rate on the basis of the surviving spouse's income.

 The allowance is paid every month for a period of 2 years following the spouse's death, insofar as the eligibility requirements continue to be met.
 If an application is submitted within the 12 months following the spouse's death, the allowance's effective date is the 1st day of the month of the death.
 Otherwise, the effective date is the 1st day of the month of the application.